Dense granule: Trafficking and Secretion of Dense Granule Proteins (GRAs)

+Functions

+According to the stage of infection, the number of dense granules present in a parasite may vary from approximately 15 in tachyzoites and sporozoites, 8–10 in bradyzoites and 3–6 in merozoites.
+After invading a host cell and setting up the parasitophorous vacuole, dense granules secrete their dense granule proteins (GRAs) into the vacuolar space where the proteins will insert into the vacuole's membrane, stay in the vacuole lumen, interact with the intravacuolar network or be secreted into the host cell.
+In order to scavenge and sequester host cells’ nutrients and lipids, the intravacuolar network (IVN) must first be formed by T. gondii.
+This network of membranous tubules is involved in acquiring nutrients, modulating immune response, and facilitating cyst development.
+Then, GRA proteins can associate with the IVN, allowing for nutrient acquisition.
+For nutrient acquisition, GRA proteins have been implicated in scavenging host lipids, such as sphingolipids from host Golgi derived vesicles, cholesterol from host endosomal or lysosomal vesicles, and other lipids from host neutral lipid droplets.
+GRA proteins also are involved in host protein uptake into the parasite.

+GRA proteins secreted into the host cell cytosol are implicated in altering host cell gene expression and immune responses.
+Altering these responses allows parasite replication, proper growth, and egress of parasites.
+Other things GRA proteins secreted into the host cell are implicated in include host cell cycle arrest and control, host cell immune responses including NF-kB, IFN-γ, and p38 mitogen-activated protein kinases pathways, and host cell antigen presentation.

+While not all of the T. gondii GRA proteins have been characterized, some novel GRA proteins are important for parasite replication, virulence, and cyst formation.
+Other new GRA proteins have been implicated in parasite egress and calcium homeostasis.
+Further research is needed to characterize the function and prevalence of all GRA proteins.

 In multicellular organisms

 Components

 The dense granules of human platelets contain adenosine diphosphate (ADP), adenosine triphosphate (ATP), ionized calcium (which is necessary for several steps of the coagulation cascade), and serotonin.
 Dense granules are similar to lysosomes with an acidic pH and even some lysosomal proteins like CD63.
 There is a granular adenine nucleotide pool within the dense granule.
 It is thought that it is made up of system of insoluble calcium.
 This pool is likely to be different than that of the cytoplasmic nucleotides.
 In some animals it has been shown that the platelets contain histamine.
 During exocytosis, the pool of ATP within the dense granule is released.
 Serotonin is picked up by the dense granules where it interacts with ATP and calcium.
 The serotonin that is then released by the dense granule, recruits other platelets and helps play a major role in stopping the loss of blood at the injury.
 The calcium from a dense granule accounts for the majority of the calcium within the platelets and plays a role in the binding of different proteins.